First Year / Advising

 Academic advising at Meredith allows you to capitalize on your strengths.
-Students build relationships with their faculty adviser, student adviser and Academic & Career Planning to create and achieve their personal academic goals.
+Students build relationships with their faculty adviser, student adviser, and the Office of Academic Advising to create and achieve their personal academic goals.

 Faculty advisers are trained to work with all students regardless of major interests.
 When students declare a major, they are assigned a faculty adviser within their program of study who they will work with for the remainder of their time at Meredith.

 - Assist students in their consideration and clarification of educational goals

 - Assist students in developing a plan of study consistent with their goals and objectives

 - Provide accurate information to students and be appropriately available for discussions

 - Possess knowledge of programs, resources, policies and procedures

 - Provide timely attention to academic advising matters

 - Assist students in evaluation and re-evaluation of progress toward established goals and educational plans